Our weekly status calls were on Thursdays.

 Why We Started Chasing Financial Independence

-I’ve written about our moment of clarify in a bank lobby back in 2011.
+I wrote about our moment of clarity in a bank lobby in 2011.
 Already deep in debt, we were taking out a home equity loan to fix two leaking bathrooms.
 That was the moment we realized that we needed to change our behavior.
-Shortly after that realization we began our journey to dig out of debt.
+Shortly after that realization, we began our journey to dig out of debt.

 Like many, we were introduced to the benefits of debt freedom by Dave Ramsey.
 Dave does an incredible job of helping people get rid of debt and build an emergency fund.
 However, his advice after getting out of debt and building savings leaves much to be desired.

 My rough year on the job and our progress digging out of debt came to a head around the same time.
-By 2015, we were debt free besides our mortgage (partially because we refinanced our remaining student loans into the mortgage) and had built a six month emergency fund.
-Even with this progress, I still felt trapped given that we had a near six figure mortgage.
+By 2015, we were debt-free besides our mortgage (partially because we refinanced our remaining student loans into the mortgage) and had built a six-month emergency fund.
+Despite this progress, I still felt trapped because we had a nearly six-figure mortgage.

 That’s when we started chasing financial independence.
 You could even call it the Dave Ramsey plan 2.0.
-The financial independence community seemingly takes over where Dave’s advice leaves off, or if I’m being more honest, where his advice starts to get bad (don’t get me started on “12% returns”).
-However, we decided before ratcheting up the investments, paying down the mortgage came first.
+The financial independence community seemingly takes over where Dave’s advice leaves off, or if I’m being more honest, where his advice gets bad (don’t get me started on “12% returns”).
+However, we decided that paying down the mortgage came first before ratcheting up the investments.

 Does Chasing Financial Independence Make You a Better Employee?